Seminorms for multiple averages along polynomials and applications to joint ergodicity: introduction

 \subsection{Acknowledgements.}

-We thank Vitaly Bergelson for bringing the problem that we are addressing in Theorem~\ref{t1} to our attention, and also for providing useful advices.
-The second author thanks the hospitality of the Center for Mathematical Modeling (CMM) of the University of Chile, where this work started.
-The first author thanks the hospitality of the Ohio State University, where this work was finished.
+We thank Vitaly Bergelson for bringing the problem that we are addressing in Theorem~\ref{t1} to our attention, and also for providing useful advice.
+We also thank Andreu Ferr\'e Moragues and Nikos Frantzikinakis for pointing out a mistake in the initial version of the article regarding the deduction of Theorems~\ref{t2} and \ref{t1} from Proposition~\ref{T:2}.
+Thanks also go to the anonymous referee for providing helpful comments and suggestions.
+Finally, the second author thanks the Center for Mathematical Modeling (CMM) of the University of Chile, where this work started, while the first author thanks The Ohio State University, where this work was completed, for their hospitality.